aligent/cdk-constructs/packages/prerender-fargate/README.md

 - Whether to enable the [VPC endpoint](https://docs.aws.amazon.com/vpc/latest/privatelink/create-interface-endpoint.html) for S3.

-### `tokenUrlAssociation` (PrerenderTokenUrlAssociationOptions, optional)

-- Configuration for associating tokens with specific domain URLs.
-During the recaching process, these tokens will be used to validate the request.

 ### `prerenderFargateScalingOptions` (PrerenderFargateScalingOptions, optional)

 - This allows to alter the scaling behavior.
 The default configuration should be sufficient for most of the cases.